ctrl-a-d/gibdrop/README.md

   - Starting the Twitch miner
 - Automatic patching of `run.py` (or creation from `example.py` or GitHub if missing)
 - Ensures all dependencies (`requests`, `beautifulsoup4`) are installed (if needed)
+- **Docker workflow**: Build and run a patched Docker image directly from the gibdrop menu.
+The script ensures all required files and a suitable Dockerfile are present, and only rebuilds the image if needed.
+- All Docker actions are fully automated from the gibdrop menu.

 ## Usage
 1. **Clone the main miner project** ([Twitch-Channel-Points-Miner-v2](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2)) and place `gibdrop.py` in the same directory.